19 Iteration without loops

 #> 3700.662 3733.088 5076.016

 The walk() prints a line for each species, then passes penguins_split through unchanged to map_dbl().
-Side effects and computation, one pipeline.
+Side effects and computation in one pipeline, each handled by the right tool.
+But there is a category of iteration that no functional – not map(), not walk() – can handle cleanly.

 Exercises